DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M03-09-Create a VM with the CLI.md

     >**Note**: If you are using the command line on a Windows computer, replace the backslash (`\`) character with the caret (`^`) character.

+    >**Note**: If an error message appears that the resource group does not exist, execute the following command first: <br />
+    az group create --location eastUs2 --resource-group 09-vm-cli

     **Note**: The command will take 2 to 3 minutes to complete.
 The command will create a virtual machine and various resources associated with it such as storage, networking and security resources.
 Do not continue to the next step until the virtual machine deployment is complete.

 6. When the command finishes running, in the browser window, close the Cloud Shell pane.